uboslinux/ubos-docs/sphinx/users/installation/raspberrypi4.rst

    on the command line.

 #.
-Write this image file "raw" to a micro-SD card.
-This operation depends on your operating system:
+Write this image file "raw" to your micro-SD card or external USB disk.
+This operation
+   depends on your operating system:

    * :doc:`/users/writing-image/windows`
    * :doc:`/users/writing-image/macosx`